tompywell/mathbot/README.md

 # mathbot
-A bot for Discord for evaluating simple math expressions
+A discord bot for evaluating simple math expressions